bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 For the card-to-backplane connections, I'm using Molex SlimStack connectors, 0.4mm pitch, dual row, with 50 circuits per connector.
 They are Part Number 5033765020 for the right angle connectors on each card, and Part Number 545525010 for the connectors on the backplane.
 Instead of using a single connector on one side of the cards, I'm doubling it up, with connectors on both the top and the bottom.
 Effectively, I'm creating my own 4-row right angle SMT connector.
 Obviously, the connectors are also doubled on the backplane.
 This gives me 100 circuits in just 15mm of width along the 'active' edge of each card, and a card 'pitch' of 8mm.
 This is well within the requirements of this project.
 It's _insane_, but everything about this project is.

 With an array of 22 connectors per card -- 11 on both top and bottom -- I have 1100 electrical connections between the cards and backplane, enough for the 1024 hypercube connections, and enough left over for power, ground, and some sparse signalling.
 That's the _electrical_ connections sorted, but there's still a  slight mechanical issue.
 For interfacing and mating with the backplane, I'll be using Samtec's [GPSK guide post sockets](https://www.samtec.com/products/gpsk) and [GPPK guide posts](https://www.samtec.com/products/gppk).
-With that, I've effectively solved making the biggest backplane one person has ever produced.
+With that, I've effectively solved making the biggest backplane any one person has ever produced.

 ![Renders of the computer with the backplane unloaded, left, and loaded with 16 compute cards, right](/images/ConnM/BackplaneUnloadedLoaded.png)